Beginning of Northeastern School District

 Old Grade School in Strinestown was taken down.

-Old High School is now School's administration office.
+Old High School was used as an Elementary School and is now School District's administration office.